electricbookworks/electric-book-workflow/README.md

 1. Add Markdown image references.
 For images without captions, use regular image syntax: `![Alt text][id]`, then at the end of the document, we list all that chapter's images, each one as `[id]: url/to/image  "Optional title attribute"`.
 This makes it easy to check all image paths and attributes at once.
 Note: the path to images is `{{ site.baseurl }}/images/filename.svg` (this path ensures our Jekyll server can find the images on local machines or on GitHub Pages).
 If you need captions, it's better to use `<figure>` HTML elements, in actual HTML.
 This way `print.css` can prevent your images and their captions getting separated over pages.
 More on this later.
 1. Look out for italic and bold, and manually mark these in markdown with asterisks: in markdown, `*italic*` is *italic* and `**bold**` is **bold**.
 It's best to search the InDesign document for these instances so you don't miss any.
 1. Look out for special characters, especially degree symbols (°), superscripts and subscripts.
 It's best to search the InDesign document (search by style and basic character formats, e.g. 'Position' for superscript and subscript) for these instances so you don't miss any.
 Most superscripts and subscripts in InDesign and similar are created by formatting normal text.
 In text-only, there is no formatting, so you should use the [unicode character for each superscript or subscript character](http://en.wikipedia.org/wiki/Unicode_subscripts_and_superscripts).
 E.g. when typing the symbol for oxygen, O₂, the subscript 2 is ₂, unicode character U+2082.
 To type these characters, you may need special software (e.g. for Windows, Google unicodeinput.exe), or copy-paste from [an online reference](http://scriptsource.org/cms/scripts/page.php?item_id=character_list&key=2070).
 In Windows, you can also find symbols in Character Map, e.g. search in Character Map for 'Subscript Two'.

+## Tables

-1. Kramdown (and most markdown variants) can only handle simple tables.
+Kramdown (and most markdown variants) can only handle very simple tables.
 For these you can create the Markdown layout manually or use something like [Senseful's online tool](http://www.sensefulsolutions.com/2010/10/format-text-as-table.html).
 To do this:
 	* Click and drag over some cells in the InDesign table (not the header row).
 Then Ctrl+A to select the whole table.
 	* Ctrl+C to copy, then paste into a blank spreadsheet.
 	* Select all the relevant cells in your spreadsheet, and copy.
 The table text is now on your clipboard, with the cells separated by tabs.